The birth of SIETAR Italia

 originally published for the SIETAR Europa Newsletter

-It has taken a while but, at last, the Italian branch of SIETAR Europa is about to be born.
-The official event is scheduled for June 22ndand 23rd in Milan after a year of groundwork undertaken first by a Promoting Committee made up of Elio Vera, Patrick Boylan and David Trickey, and then by a pro-tem Executive composed of the same people plus Milton Bennett, Ida Castiglioni, Ariella Cuk, Marco Muzzana, and Roberto Ruffino.
+The Italian branch of SIETAR Europa born on June 22ndand 23rd 2008 in Milan after almost 2 years of groundwork undertaken first by a Promoting Committee made up of Elio Vera, Patrick Boylan and David Trickey, and then by a pro-tem Executive composed of the same people plus Milton Bennett, Ida Castiglioni, Ariella Cuk, Marco Muzzana, and Roberto Ruffino.
 Elio Vera is acting President.

-Italy is by no means new to SIETAR initiatives.
-The very first SIETAR Europa congress (after an organizational meeting held in Haarlem, The Netherlands, in 1991) was held at Colle Val d’Elsa in 1992 with Roberto Ruffino as coordinator; and the 8th SIETAR Europa congress, coordinated by Ariella Cuk with the help of Ruffino and Boylan, was held in Trieste in 1999.
+The very first SIETAR Europa congress (after an organizational meeting held in Haarlem, The Netherlands, in 1991) was held at Colle Val d’Elsa (Central Italy) in 1992 with Roberto Ruffino as coordinator; and the 8th SIETAR Europa congress, coordinated by Ariella Cuk with the help of Ruffino and Boylan, was held in Trieste (North Eastern Italy) in 1999.
 In addition, Italians have served for years on the SIETAR-Europa board as “representatives at-large” (currently Elio Vera is filling the role) and have participated actively in various on-line communities of intercultural specialists, such as dialogin.com.

-But somehow the pieces have, up to now, never come together.
+But somehow the pieces have never come together before 2007.
 One reason is that there have been too few Italian intercultural specialists to reach a critical mass.

 This lack is partially due to the relatively small demand for intercultural trainers in Italy.
-Most Italian companies are small-to-medium family-run affairs; owners believe that the family atmosphere in their enterprises will guarantee sufficient cohesion among their multicultural workforce (itself a novelty for Italy, which had the smallest non-national workforce in Europe up to 5 years ago).
+Most Italian companies are small-to-medium family-run affairs; owners believe that the family atmosphere in their enterprises will guarantee sufficient cohesion among their multicultural workforce (itself a novelty for Italy, which had for long the smallest non-national workforce in Europe).
 As for the need to learn intercultural communication (IC) for business dealings abroad or when launching joint ventures, a few large Italian enterprises, such as ENI and FIAT, do have a long-standing tradition in IC training.
-But the overwhelming majority of Italian top managers continue to be convinced that the typically Italian (read: “friendly and likeable”) personality of their representatives is all that it takes to smooth over any relationship.
+But the overwhelming majority of Italian top managers continue to be convinced that the typically Italian (read: “friendly, likeable and multicultural”) personality of their representatives is all that it takes to smooth over any relationship.
 Of course, it was not enough to smooth over relations between Alitalia and KLM: these two companies divorced after a brief marriage in 2000 because of “incompatibility” (and the subsequent happy marriage between KLM and Air France suggests that the lack of adaptability was not on the part of the Dutch).
-After that disaster, the more perceptive Italian managers began to take interest in IC training for their staff.
+After that event, the more perceptive Italian managers began to take interest in IC training for their staff.

 In a word, the view of interculturality as primarily a phenomenon of communication (in which verbal/non-verbal language is used not only to represent something or to do something, but above all to be something in a certain way) has begun to circulate in Italian academia.
 Nonetheless, most university teaching and research done in Italy today treats “interculturality” simply as a question of how to organize multicultural societies faced with the challenges of large-scale immigration.